Hint...We Must Include Intimate Partner Violence & Cyber-stalking.

 Abusers and Stalking

 Abusers will often guilt survivors into bypassing normal boundaries around privacy early in the relationship providing multiple opportunities to stalk the survivors during and after the relationship.
 For example, an abuser may convince a survivor that all his or her social media should be joint accounts.
-This allows the abuser to monitor online activity as well as create new profiles int he survivors name.
-If the survivors use the same or similar password for everything the abuser is now able to continue cyber-harassing the survivor for months or years creating fake accounts, ruining the survivor's online reputation, and sometimes abusing them financially.
+This allows the abuser to monitor online activity as well as create new profiles in the survivors name.
+If the survivor uses the same or similar passwords for everything the abuser is now able to continue cyber-harassing the survivor for months or years creating fake accounts, ruining the survivor's online reputation, and sometimes abusing them financially.
 This is well described in a memoir by Zoe Quinn called Crash Override.

 Abusers And Getting Caught

-It was my job as a facilitator to figure out each participant's pattern.
+It was my job as a facilitator at a batters intervention program to figure out each participant's pattern.
 Men whose tactics included stalking with little if any physical violence were primarily emotionally abusive.
 They were often more obsessive.

 Sometimes when abusers would near the completion of their court requirements they would begin to backslide and escalate in their stalking behaviors without telling we facilitators.
 We would find out through the community or their probation officers that they had violated a protection order or probation requirement.
 If on probation or sometimes awaiting trial, this would result in a revocation hearing.
 The courts would then collect evidence of their attempts to contact the victim again, usually that evidence included cascades of text messages and logs provided by the victim of when the abuser-stalker began showing back up.
 The victim often had the opportunity to read statements wherein s/he would describe how the abuser's return had re-triggered the trauma.
 I've listened to survivors say that they had lost new relationships with partners who felt scared for their own safety.
 Survivors might explain to the judge and the court the magnitude of the crime by describing her PTSD symptoms, experiences like phantom pain left by her stalker's assault, healed wounds that still physically hurt with no other explanation but that the body remembers.
 The Victim Impact Statements were often important moments for judges to understand why stalking is serious and requires extensions of protection orders.